bitplane/schrodingers-rng/README.md

 This is a toy project and should not be taken seriously.
-I am not a cryptographer and although I have tried to make the minimum number of assumptions, a dice rolling or coin flipping machine would have fewer complexities and potential attack vectors.
+I am not a cryptographer and although I have tried to make the minimum number of assumptions, a die-rolling or coin-flipping machine would have fewer complexities and potential attack vectors.

 A paranoid person must assume that processor manufacturers and kernel